-Precipitation is an efficient removal mechanism for atmospheric organic matter which is a mixture of organic compounds that can influence climate, air quality, and ecosystem health.
+Precipitation is an efficient removal mechanism for atmospheric organic matter, which is a mixture of organic compounds that can influence climate, air quality, and ecosystem health.
 Dissolved organic carbon (DOC) is a ubiquitous component of rainwater and can be higher in concentration than inorganic species such as nitric and sulfuric acids (Willey et al., 2000).
 Organic acids contribute significantly to rainwater acidity in urban areas (Kawamura et al., 1996; Pena et al., 2002), and can be the main contributor to acidity (80-90%) in remote areas (Andreae et al., 1988).
 Thus, organic acids are frequently the focus of studies on rainwater DOC.
-However, the contribution of organic acids to total DOC ranges from only 14-36%, with other known compound classes (e.g., aldehydes, amino acids) contributing <10% to the total DOC (Avery et al.,
+However, the contribution of organic acids to total DOC ranges from only 14-36%, with other known compound classes (e.g., aldehydes, amino acids) contributing <10% to the total DOC (Avery et al., 2006).

-5 classes (e.g., aldenydes, amino acids) contributing < 10% to the total DOC (Avery et al., 2006).
 Approximately 50% of rainwater dissolved organic matter (DOM) is considered uncharacterized at both the compound class and individual compound level (Willey et al., 2000).
 The complexity of rainwater DOM and the large percent considered uncharacterized has made it difficult to determine the role of rainwater DOM in regional and global carbon budgets (Raymond, 2005).

 A large percentage of the uncharacterized rainwater DOM has been attributed to macromolecular organic matter like that found in atmospheric aerosols, fog water and cloud water (Zappoli et al., 1999; Krivacsy et al., 2000; Feng and Moller, 2004; Likens, 1983).
-Much of this macromolecular material has been termed humic like substances
+Much of this macromolecular material has been termed humic like substances (HULIS) because of properties similar to terrestrial and aquatic humic and fulvic acids (Graber and Rudich, 2006).
+It is largely unknown how the HULIS fraction of atmospheric organic matter may